m-a-x-s-e-e-l-i-g/jumpflix.tv/README.md

 ## ✨ What is JUMPFLIX?

-JUMPFLIX is a SvelteKit + Tailwind powered web app that curates the best parkour & freerunning feature films, documentaries and long‑form playlists—from legendary classics like *Jump London* to modern community productions and all‑women showcases.
+JUMPFLIX is a SvelteKit + Tailwind powered web app that curates the best parkour & freerunning feature films, documentaries and long‑form series—from legendary classics like *Jump London* to modern community productions and all‑women showcases.
 It isn't a pirate streaming site: instead it links responsibly to official YouTube/Vimeo embeds and (where appropriate) to legitimate paid providers (e.g. STORROR+, JustWatch, Vimeo On Demand, etc.).

 The goal: an elegant, fast, mobile‑friendly discovery hub honoring the culture, people, history & progression of parkour.